 This research focus interests her because "it allows me to play in the space between social studies and science, acting as a bridge between the two, which is a fascinating space to operate within".

 She hopes this work will improve coordination and cooperation to address complex monitoring and management problems in the lake and river.
 She also hopes this work will contribute to strengthening partnerships between managers and scientists, the general public and local Indegineous communities in the long run.

-She is also a Project Management Professional and an Environmental Professional In-Training.
+Elaine is a certified Project Management Professional.
+She is the Researcher-in-Residence for Great Art for Great Lakes (2019-2020) and is serving as the women's representative on the international Facilitation committee for Action for Sustainable Development.
 Past work, volunteer, and research experiences include several Maasai community projects (health, gender equality, environment, and economic) in Kenya, geoexchange commercialization and renewable energy initiatives in Toronto, and numerous business endeavours in Toronto and in the Waterloo Region.